ZvoneK99/ZvoneK99/README.md

 # 💫 About Me:
-Hi there! 👋 I am Zvonimir, a third-year student of <br>
+👋 Hi there!
+I am Zvonimir, a third-year student of
-Computer Science at the Faculty in Mostar. <br>
+   Computer Science at the Faculty in Mostar.

-🌱 I’m currently learning React + NextJS <br>       focusing on frontend development.<br>⚡  I enjoy working with technologies like HTML, CSS, JavaScript,<br>       React, NextJS to build engaging and user-friendly<br>       applications.
+🌱 I’m currently learning React + NextJS,
+   focusing on frontend development.

+⚡ I enjoy working with technologies like HTML, CSS, JavaScript,
+   React, and NextJS to build engaging and user-friendly applications.

 ## 🌐 Socials: